 A pizza at the Australian Hotel that has kangaroo and red pepper on the left half, and emu, tomato, and basil on the right half

-At the Australian, my travel buddies and I decided to order a custom half kangaroo, half emu pizza in honor of the Australian Coat of arms, which depicts a kangaroo and an emu standing side by side.
+At the Australian, we decided to order a custom half kangaroo, half emu pizza in honor of the Australian Coat of arms, which depicts a kangaroo and an emu standing side by side.
 This pizza was amazing!
-The highlight was actually the emu, which has a very distinct, surprisingly non chicken like taste that is gamier than the kangaroo.
-In fact, emu doesn’t taste like chicken at all, it is more like a juicy, lean, yet tender beef jerky.
+The highlight was actually the emu, which has a very distinct, surprisingly non-chicken-like taste that’s gamier than the kangaroo.
+Emu actually doesn’t taste like white meat at all, it resembled a juicy, lean, yet tender beef jerky.

-Just in case you were wondering, crocodile tastes exactly like chicken in Australia (for reasons explained in the photo gallery) but the Thai basil with Crocodile pizza and coconut milk at the Australian Hotel was delicious anyways.
-All of them go great with a James Squire Golden Ale (my favorite Aussie beer).
+Speaking of chicken… crocodile tastes exactly like chicken in Australia (for reasons explained in the image below) but the crocodile pizza with Thai basil and coconut milk at the Australian Hotel was delicious anyways.
+PS… all of the pizza described above go down great with a James Squire Golden Ale (my favorite Aussie beer).

 In closing, what do all of my kangaroo observations lead me to believe?

-Stereotypical as it may be, Australians are genuinely fascinated by Kangaroos.
-They eat and wear kangaroo products, they use kangaroos their as mascots (see Qantas Airlines), and even the Australian National Soccer Team is called the “Socceroos”.
+Stereotypes aside, Australians are genuinely fascinated by kangaroos.
+They eat and wear kangaroo products, they use kangaroos their as corporate symbols and mascots (see Qantas Airlines), and even the Australian National Soccer Team is called the “Socceroos”.

 As far as incorporating kangaroos into their diets goes, while the meat is easy to obtain, I don’t think many Aussies eat kangaroo on a daily basis.
 They probably eat kangaroo as often as Americans eat venison or other game meat.

 In any case, I highly recommend eating some Kangaroo!
 If it was readily available in Austin, I would be eating it regularly as a leaner and in many ways better tasting alternative to beef or pork.